cdauth/json-stream-es/README.md

 # json-stream-es

-json-stream-es is a modern library that provides a streaming alternative to [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) and [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
+json-stream-es is a modern JavaScript library that provides a streaming alternative to [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) and [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
 It is published as an ECMAScript Module (ESM) and uses the new [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) (in particular [`TransformStream`s](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream)), and thus should work in the browser, in Node.js and in any other modern JavaScript environment.

 When implementing a web service in the backend (for example a REST API), streaming JSON has the advantage that the data arrives to the user faster (because the web service doesn’t have to wait for all data to be loaded from the database before it can start sending it), and that memory consumption is greatly reduced (because the service only needs to keep small chunks of the data in memory before passing it on to the user).